Teradata/stacki-wiki/Frontend-Installation.md

 ![](images/cluster-architecture-two-networks.png)

-You may also place all Backend nodes on the public network and use only a single network interface from the stacki Frontend, as shown below.
+You may also place all Backend nodes on the public network and use only a single network interface from the Stacki Frontend, as shown below.
-If you choose to run in the configuration there are two additional requirements.
+If you choose to run in this configuration there are two additional requirements.
 First, the public network cannot have a DHCP server that would answer a DHCP request from a Backend server (this is the Frontend's job).
 Second, when in the Installation Wizard you will still need to configure both interfaces.
-But in this case simple configure the _Public_ and _Private_ with the same network information but only cable the _Private_ one (yes this is odd, but this is correct).
+But in this case, simply configure the _Public_ and _Private_ with the same network information but only cable the _Private_ one (yes this is odd, but it is required when you only have one interface for the Frontend).

 ![](images/cluster-architecture-one-network.png)